wp-plugins/wp-email-template/readme.txt

 * Gravity Forms - see the screen shots - looks sensational with the default Gravity style.
 * Contact Form 7 - see the screenshots
+* Formidable Forms - both Lite and Pro Versions of that plugin
+* WooCommerce - Version 2.3.9 and backward compatible to version 2.1.0.
+By default the plugin ignores WooCommerce email output - but you can choose to apply your WordPress Email Template to all Woocomerce emails to give you consistent branding across your entire site.
 * WP e-Commerce - applies the template to every store generated email to customers and admins
-* WooCommerce - Version 2.3.7 and backward compatible to version 2.1.0.
-By default the plugin ignores WooCommerce email output - but you can choose to apply your WordPress Email Template to all Woocomerce emails to give you consistent branding across your entire site.
 * WP Mail SMPT - WP Email Template does not interfere with the way any WordPress or any plugin handles email output - it just applies the template to any output content.
 * BackupBuddy - I love it when even my admin emails are branded - see the screenshots
 * Wordfence - Branded security emails - nice.

 = Mobile Responsive App style admin interface =

-* 100% compatible with WordPress v3.8.0 and later admin interface.
+* 100% compatible with WordPress v4.2.2 admin interface.
-* Backward compatibility to WordPress v3.5.0
+* Backward compatibility to WordPress v3.9.0
 * App style admin interface.
 * Admin app interface is fully mobile and tablet responsive.